 The Irrawaddy River is the longest river in Myanmar and still serves as its main commercial transport route.
 As it flows from north to south from its source in the Himalaya glaciers to its final destination in the Andaman Sea, one can still see local barges and teak log rafts still floating to their wares as far as Bhamo close to the Chinese border.
 Its most notable function, however, is most certainly its position as the link between Myanmar’s famous cities of Mandalay, Bagan, and Yangon—a role that has quickly transformed the Irrawaddy River into one of Asia’s most popular and alluring luxury river cruise destinations.

-Traveling along the lush Irrawaddy River is one of breathtaking beauty and spiritual reflection.
+An Irrawaddy River cruise is a journey of breathtaking beauty and spiritual reflection.
 Its ever-changing scenery reveals a passing panorama of vast rice paddies, grand gorges, and snapshots of rural life being played out on the riverbanks, including the occasional glimpse of the young monks en route to the temples.
 Along the way, travelers are often invited to visit such small yet significant destinations as Ava, the ancient imperial capital for five centuries of Myanmar’s history, as well as Bagaya, Sagaing, and Amarapura, home to various local silversmiths and textile workshops accessible by horse-and-cart.
 A select few cruise ships will also offer unforgettable journeys along the river’s largest tributary, the Chindwin, for glimpses of the region’s rarely visited jungle-clad banks, forgotten villages of odd wooden houses, and ancient cave pagodas near the Indian border.

 Traveling along the Irrawaddy River with Ker & Downey pairs the passing panoramas with authentic interactions with the local Burmese people and unrivaled pampering.
 With sundecks, outdoor pools, lavish cruising apartments, and indulgent spa treatments, Ker & Downey ensures that the simple yet sophisticated pleasures of Myanmar luxury travel stay intact from source to sea.